apache/druid/docs/querying/groupbyquery.md

 See [Multi-value dimensions](multi-value-dimensions.html) for more details.

 ## More on subtotalsSpec

 The subtotals feature allows computation of multiple sub-groupings in a single query.
-To use this feature, add a "subtotalsSpec" to your query, which should be a list of subgroup dimension sets.
-It should contain the "outputName" from dimensions in your "dimensions" attribute, in the same order as they appear in the "dimensions" attribute (although, of course, you may skip some).
+To use this feature, add a "subtotalsSpec" to your query as a list of subgroup dimension sets.
+It should contain the `outputName` from dimensions in your `dimensions` attribute, in the same order as they appear in the `dimensions` attribute (although, of course, you may skip some).

 For example, consider a groupBy query like this one:

 ```json
 {